6th Kansas Militia Infantry Regiment: Service

 The 6th Kansas Militia was part of Curtis's reserve before the Battle of Westport on October 23.
 During the fighting, Blunt moved troops to protect his right flank, and the 6th and 10th Kansas Militia were brought up to fill the gap created, although the men of the 6th Kansas Militia had not eaten in over a day.
-The men of the 6th Kansas Militia fought from behind cover in a defensive position, with the historian Kyle Sinisi that the soldiers (along with those of the 19th Kansas Militia Infantry Regiment) "acquitted themselves well in the ensuing firefight", although Blunt later withdrew his division after it came under enfilading Confederate artillery fire.
-After the battle, the Union troops pursued the Confederates as the retreated through Kansas.
+The men of the 6th Kansas Militia fought from behind cover in a defensive position, with the historian Kyle Sinisi writing that the soldiers (along with those of the 19th Kansas Militia Infantry Regiment) "acquitted themselves well in the ensuing firefight", although Blunt later withdrew his division after it came under enfilading Confederate artillery fire.
+After the battle, the Union troops pursued the Confederates as they retreated through Kansas.
 Blunt drove his men, including the 6th Kansas Militia, hard in pursuit of the Confederate forces on October 23 and 24.
 Most of the militia units lost all structural integrity during the forced march, with many of the men simply going home.
 The 6th Kansas Militia marched on foot during October 23, but the unit's horses were brought up to the regiment that night and the men were remounted.
 By the end of October 24, the 6th Kansas Militia, another militia battalion, and some artillery was all that remained of Blair's brigade.
 Blair turned command of the brigade over to another officer and joined Curtis's staff as an aide.
 Curtis revoked the martial law declaration on October 25.
 On October 27, the governor ordered that the Kansas militia be disbanded by their commanders after being marched to the counties from which their soldiers were raised.
 Montgomery and the 6th Kansas Militia were not actively engaged in the remaining battles of the campaign: Marias des Cygnes, Mine Creek, and Marmiton River on October 25, or the Second Battle of Newtonia on October 28.
 The 6th Kansas Militia was disbanded on October 29, 1864.